edinburgh-napier/set09121/lectures/lecture7.md

     - Technical specification.
         - May be a separate document.
         - Defines the technical aspects of the project.
+---

+# GDD Exercise

-Exercise -- Researching Design Documents Use Google to search for game design documents.
+Researching Design Documents Use Google to search for game design documents.
 There are quite a few out there and some templates.
 You are unlikely to find modern AAA games due to the collaborative approach and NDA requirements.
 If you do find a AAA one let us know.

 ---